Paschalino Cefai charged over cocaine find after trying to flee police

 Paschalino Cefai, notorious for a string of crimes in Gozo, has been charged with aggravated possession of cocaine and with trying to flee the police.

-The court heard on Saturday how the 44-year-old from Zebbuġ, Gozo was stopped in a car where he was a passenger on January 25.
+The court heard on Saturday how the 44-year-old from Zebbuġ, Gozo was stopped in a car where he was a passenger on January 25 in Marsa.
 The car, which had heavily tinted windows, had an expired road licence and insurance.

 The woman was asked to step out of the car but Cefai remained seated in the passenger seat.
 While the police spoke to the woman driver, Cefai sneaked out of the car, ran to the driver's side and tried to drive off.
 He was promptly stopped in the act.